-Analysis of polychlorinated biphenyls (PCBs) in food
+Polychlorinated biphenyls (PCBs) in food

-How do PCBs get into the environment?
+How do polychlorinated biphenyls enter the environment?

-Regulation (EC) No. 1881/2006 regulates the maximum levels for the sum of dioxins, the sum of dioxin-like PCBs and the sum of the six marker or indicator PCBs (PCB 28, 52, 101, 138, 153 and 180) in food.
-The latter comprise about half of the amount of total ndl-PCBs present in food and feed.
+For foodstuffs, Regulation (EC) No 1881/2006 sets maximum levels for the sum of dioxins, for the sum of dioxins and dioxin-like PCBs and for the sum of the six indicator PCBs (PCB 28, 52, 101, 138, 153 and 180).